Ynlay/100-days-of-code/log.md

 **Today's Progress**: Worked mostly on the local weather app for freeCodeCamp, downloaded ubuntu to get used to the commandline 		      to hopefully start a raspberry pi project.

+### Day 40: February 24

+**Today's Progress**: Installed ubuntu on laptop and started learning the command line, downloaded eclipse and java jre and jdk.
+Worked on local weather app.

 ### DAYS SKIPPED SO FAR : 12